Abiraterone Acetate (Zytiga®)

 This drug can affect your reproductive system, resulting in sperm production becoming irregular or stopping permanently.
 In addition, you may experience erectile dysfunction or a decreased desire for sex during treatment.
 Talk to your urologist about options for treating erectile dysfunction.

 Exposure of an unborn child to this medication could cause birth defects, so you should not father a child while on this medication.
-Effective birth control is necessary during treatment and for one week after your last dose, even if you believe you are not producing sperm.
+Effective birth control is necessary during treatment and for three week after your last dose, even if you believe you are not producing sperm.
 If you are having sex with a woman of childbearing age, you should be using a condom and one other form of birth control at the same time.
 You may want to consider sperm banking if you may wish to have a child in the future.
 Discuss these options with your oncology team.